ymcatar/gitbook-plugin-facebook/README.md

 ## Changelog

-* 2.0.0: updated to latest facebook api.
+* 2.0.0: updated to latest facebook api, now requires gitbook >= 3.0.

 ## Usage
 To add Facebook comments into your GitBook, you need to first obtain your personal Application ID from Facebook.
 To do so, you can follow the guide [here](http://support.heateor.com/how-to-get-facebook-app-id/).